jsaji06/Stylos21/README.md

 ### Hi there 👋
 Hello!
-I'm a Freshman in High School, and my biggest interest is programming.
+I'm a Sophomore in High School, and my biggest interest is programming.
 Specifically, I like to make Deep Learning/Neural Networks/AI.
 I geenerally code in Python, and JavaScript sometimes.

 ### What I'm Working on/Learning